vega/altair/doc/user_guide/encodings/index.rst

 The shorthand form, ``x="name:Q"``, is useful for its lack of boilerplate when doing quick data explorations.
-The long-form, ``alt.X('name', type='quantitative')``, is useful when doing more fine-tuned adjustments to the encoding, such as binning, axis and scale properties, or more.
+The long-form, ``alt.X('name', type='quantitative')``, is useful when doing more fine-tuned adjustments to the encoding using channel options such as binning, axis, and scale.

 Specifying the correct type for your data is important, as it affects the way Altair represents your encoding in the resulting plot.